How to Use Microsoft Teams Like a Pro

 Personalisation

-This is the era of personalisation and, accordingly, MS Teams allows you to personalise your workspace.
+This is the era of personalisation, and Microsoft Teams allows you to personalise your workspace.

 First of all, it provides a personal app space, which you can find on the left side of your screen.